What Is Tendinosis?

 - Stresses from other conditions, such as rheumatoid arthritis, gout, psoriatic arthritis, thyroid disorders, or unusual medication reactions.

 - Overuse or doing too much too soon when the tendons are not used to a movement or to the task taken on.
 Tendinitis is common in "weekend warriors," people that play and exercise hard only on weekends.

 - Occasionally an infection can cause tendinitis, especially infection from a cat or dog bite to the hand or a finger.

 Who Gets Tendinosis?

-Anyone can get tendinitis, but it is more common in adults, especially those over 40 years of age.
+Anyone can get tendinitis, but it is more common in adults, especially those over age 40.
 As tendons age they tolerate less stress, are less elastic, and are easier to tear.